Writing Trauma Without Traumatising Yourself is 11 June 2026MORE

 How to Enter

-The 2022 Margaret Hazzard Short Story writing competition is now closed.
+The Margaret Hazzard award for 2026 is currently closed.

 Key Dates